Dextrecs/Dextrecs/README.md

 - **Mobile Coding:** Using **TrebEdit Pro** to code anytime, anywhere!

 ### 🔭 What I'm Up To
-- ⚡ **ROBLOX LITE**: My main project right now—trying to make a lightweight version of the classic game experience.
+- ⚡ **(RoLite) ROBLOX LITE**: My main project right now—trying to make a lightweight version of the classic game experience.
 - 🌱 **Learning**: Diving deep into **PHP** and **SQL** to build databases for my projects.

 ### 📊 GitHub Stats